Are you married yet? It would make your auto insurer happy if you were.

 There was an explosion in the number of classifications they started using to try to figure out which types of people would be more likely to file claims and therefore cost them more.
 These were the customers they charged more.

-Yet insurance groups aren’t able to share the actual research they base this judgement on, though there’s an insistence that the practice is actuarially sound.
+Yet insurance groups don’t share the actual research they base this judgement on.
+But there’s an insistence that the practice is actuarially sound.

 “The statistics bear it out,” says Robert Hartwig, clinical associate professor and director of the Center for Risk and Uncertainty Management at the University of South Carolina and past president of the Insurance Information Institute, a trade group.
 “Individuals who are married tend to expose insurers less to overall claim costs.”